-Kay Johnson - Type 1 Patient

-I go on holiday, I've encountered no problems but again, I take it into my own hands.
+Kay Johnson - Type 1 Patient I go on holiday and I've encountered no problems but, again, I take it into my own hands.
 For instance, we went to Russia last year.
 So, when we walked around Russia, I didn't take my pump.
-I took my pen because I was just a bit worried about "Oh, what's that on your body?".
-So, I just lock it in the safe in the hotel or the ship or whatever and then take my pen and put it on as soon as I go back.

-Sue Batchelor - Type 1 Patient
+I took my pen because I was just a bit worried.
+Oh, what's that on your body?
+So, I just lock it in the safe in the hotel or the ship or whatever and then take my pen.
+I put it on as soon as I go back.
+Lil Lintern - Type 1 Patient It's just the simplicity of it.
+When you've got a basal rate going through with your Lantus or your Levemir, it's a fixed dose to start with.
+It's really hard.
+So, if you are unwell or you're a female and you're going through that time of the month, it's not the same basal that you need so having different basal rates, it made a huge difference to my daily life.

-I think the thing I like about it most is, I don't have to give background insulin because the pump manages all that.
+Sue Batchelor - Type 1 Patient I think the thing I like about it most is, I don't have to give background insulin because the pump manages all that.
 It does the back ground and I bolus when I eat.
-I found some days if I was a day off, and I'm a gardener and I have a big garden and I'm working hard in the garden, often the background insulin will be knocking in and I can't stop it.
+I found some days if I was a day off, and I'm a gardener and I have a big garden and I'm working hard in the garden, often the background insulin will be knocking in and I couldn't stop it.
 So, I have much more control.

-Kay Johnson - Type 1 Patient

-If I am very stressed and the sugar levels go up, I just my, because my pump is a wifi one, I just dial up some more insulin and it goes through.
+Kay Johnson - Type 1 Patient If I am very stressed and the sugar levels go up, because my pump is a wifi one, I just dial up some more insulin and let it go through.
 Ten, fifteen minutes later, I take my blood and if the blood's coming down I'm happy.
-If it is not, I take a little bit more insulin.
-I just deal with it really

-Sharon Blatcher - Type 1 Patient

-I believe that technology today is definitely the way forward with diabetes.
+If it is not, I take a little bit more insulin .
+I just deal with it really.
+Sharon Blatcher - Type 1 Patient I believe that technology today is definitely the way forward with diabetes.
 It is a bit of a challenge, initially, when you are getting used to it yourself but in no time at all, you'll feel like it's just part of you and it actually changes your whole life.